zblenlighten/power/Development.md

       - Reviews should be small
       - Reviewing respond in a timely fashion
       - Comments with Why, When and What
-  - Testability: unit test - load test - sanity test - canary test - all active test - regression test, code coverage
+  - Testability: unit test - integration test - system test/functional test/regression test, code coverage
     - Test doubles (unit test): fake, dummy, stub, mock, spy

 - Project Management